FundyPhytoPhys/prochlorococcus_o2/Output/Manuscript_O2.md

 model fits for specific photoperiods, contributing to scatter within the red vs. blue data sets.

-The representative of HLI clade, *P. marinus* MED4, showed no growth under any 4 h photoperiod treatments, even when a 4 h photoperiod delivered cumulative diel PUR equivalent to other photoperiod treatments (Fig \@ref(fig:PhotoperiodPurFitsPlots)A-C).
+The representative of clade HLI, *P. marinus* MED4, showed no growth under any 4 h photoperiod treatments, even when a 4 h photoperiod delivered cumulative diel PUR equivalent to other photoperiod treatments (Fig \@ref(fig:PhotoperiodPurFitsPlots)A-C).
 In parallel MED4